hippyhippoyah/OneStopShop/README.md

 OneStopShop is a comprehensive platform that simplifies product research by gathering information from multiple sources.
 With OneStopShop, the website automatically:

 - **Access YouTube Reviews**: See video reviews for your products.
-- **Read Online Reviews**: Aggregate reviews from various online sources.
+- **Reads Online Reviews**: Aggregate reviews from various online sources.
-- **Ask AI**: Get insights and answers from our AI-powered assistant.

-And Based on this information, it gives you the top 5 Products!
+Based on these reviews, it uses RAG to determine the top 5 products and gives it to the user along with the sources.

 ## Architecture